MicrosoftDocs/powerbi-docs/powerbi-docs/service-service-vs-desktop.md

 ---
 title: Comparing Power BI Desktop and the service
-description: Power BI Desktop is a full end-to-end data analysis and report creation tool.
+description: Power BI Desktop is a complete data analysis and report creation tool.
 The Power BI service is a cloud-based, online service geared towards light report editing and collaboration for teams and corporations.
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: ''